Fordham

 Total credits in either program:

-At least 83, including required courses in foundational areas, upper-level writing, experiential, and elective courses.
+At least 83, including required courses in foundational areas, upper-level writing, experiential, and elective courses

 Dual-Degree Programs